ThiesDS/statisticscommunicated/content/post/cognitive-biases.md

 Assume you work at a company that runs a website where you can buy some products.
 When you are serching for a product you get a list of similar products and you - as a company employee - want to find out why some products are clicked more often than others.
 The first thing your brain does is to formulate a hypotheses.
 This may be based on your own preferencees to only click on a product when the photo looks appealing.
 Hence, your hypothesis is that the quality of the main photo is correlated with how often the product is clicked.
 In the next step you look through the first say ten products and observe that two of them have bad looking pictures and are also not clicked very often.
 Hence your brain inferes that hypothesis is proved right?
 Is it?
 What you didn't observe was that there were three products that was also not clicked very often but have very nice looking pictures.
 However, if you would take these obervations into account it would destroy the hypothesis and this is exactly what our brain doesn't want.

 <!-- What the take-aways are goes here -->
+But what to do when you recognize that someone is exposed to the confirmation bias - maybe also yourself?
 If you find yourself in this situation try to fight your brain by finding evidence against your hypothesis.
 Try to challange your initial thought about how the world might work.
 Once you tried hard enough to find *disconfirming evidence* but you didn't find anything, your hypothesis is likeley to be right.
 However, you will never be 100% sure if your hypothesis is right.
 This is simply because the future is unkonwn and evidence against it might not yet be observable.

-I realized that being aware of these biases helps me not only to be a better data scientist as well as a better individual.
+I realized that being aware of this bias - and others - help me not only to be a better data scientist but also to be a better individual.